Travelling Salesman

 Input

 The input consists of the graph.
 The start vertex is always the one with ID 0.
 The graph is represented as a list of edges.
 An edge is represented as a tuple of 3 integers: v u w, where v and u are the vertices making the edge, and w is the weight of the edge.
-All values are represented as 16-bit unsigned integers.

 Vertex IDs are consecutive range starting from 0, i.e. 0, 1, 2, ..., N - 1, N, where N is an arbitrary number.
 No edge connects a vertex to itself.
 Any pair of vertices has zero or one edge.
 The graph is connected, i.e. any vertex is reachable from any other.